Your Bee Pollen Supplement Guide

 When I started this website in Oct.
 2007, there were something

-like five websites on the entire Internet on bee pollen.
-Now, there are literally hundreds
+like five websites on the entire Internet on bee pollen (or also called bread).
+Now, there

 I had the good fortune of being introduced to it by a master herbalist in Logan, Utah and was trained by him in

 herbal medicine for two years.
-This site is an extension of my early fascination with bee pollen.
+This site is an extension of my early fascination with it.

-While others write about bee pollen hoping to sell some product, I write about it out of deep personal interest.
+While others write about honeybee bread hoping to sell some product, I write about it out of deep

-This site is the bee pollen guide.
-Bold to say, but it's the truth.
+personal interest.
+This site is the guide on this natural supplement.
+Bold to say, but

 Let's Talk About Bee Pollen